- Introduction

 No photo ID is required to vote by post

-If you are already registered to vote by post or planning on applying for a postal vote, you do not need to provide photo ID or apply for a Voter Authority Certificate to vote by post.
+If you're already registered to vote by post or planning on applying for a postal vote, you do not need to provide photo ID or apply for a Voter Authority Certificate to vote by post.
 The photo ID requirements only apply to voters attending a polling station in person.

 What information will I need to provide?

 The application form sets out the information you need to provide.
-However, two key pieces of information are needed for security purposes - your signature and your date of birth.
-Both of these identifiers will be stored and checked against those you provide on the statement that you will need to fill in and return with the ballot paper at an election.
+However, 2 key pieces of information are needed for security purposes - your signature and your date of birth.
+You will also now need to undertake an identity check by providing your National Insurance number at the time of registration.
+Both signature and date of birth identifiers will be stored and checked against those you provide on the statement that you will need to fill in and return with the ballot paper at an election.

 Your signature and date of birth will be separated from your ballot paper before being checked.
 Giving this information will not affect the secrecy of your vote.
 However, if they do not match those originally provided, your postal vote will be invalidated for that election.

-If you are unable to provide a signature for any reason, you can apply to have that requirement waived.
+If you're unable to provide a signature for any reason, you can apply to have that requirement waived.
 In such cases, contact Electoral Services on 020 3821 1813.

 Other registration options